ricardoparro/talks-slides/20160614/building-winning-tech-teams.md

 # Talent and Diversity

 ^ Talent and diversity is very important.
+Specially diversity of personalities.
+Having 2 senior devs in a team that are amazing but have tough personalities can be a problem.
+Saw teams with 7 senior devs that were producing less than a team of 3 average devs.
+The same happens in football.
+Not always the team with the best players win.
+The best teams are the teams that have the right mixture of personalities.

 ---